flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 All of the aforementioned advancements will be futile unless the console sends the picture to the TV through a medium both can understand.
 With the Super Nintendo, the company debuted some sort of *universal-but-proprietary* connection called **Multi Out** which can transport many types of signals at the same time, including **Composite**, **S-Video** and **RGB** [@graphics-pinouts].

 Along with the console, Nintendo bundled a 'Multi Out to composite' cable since that was pretty much the common denominator of TVs back then.
 In Europe however, the **SCART** port was also very popular as many set-top boxes and VCRs relied on it.
 A great thing about SCART is that it can also carry many types of signals, this enables AV equipment to use the most optimal signal type without encountering compatibility issues.
-Unfortunately, Nintendo never shipped an official SCART cable that took advantage of the RGB pins exposed in the Super Nintendo.
+As far as I know, only French consumers were offered an official SCART cable that took advantage of the RGB pins exposed in the Super Nintendo [@graphics-manuel].

 Nonetheless, Nintendo altered the pinout of its PAL consoles to comply with the SCART protocol, and in doing so it replaced the 'composite sync' pin with a 12 Volts one (which tells the TV to set the 4:3 aspect ratio).
 So, even though Multi out is 'universal', the resulting RGB cables, if any, are region-specific.